-The winner receives a medal and a cash award of 1 million rubles.
-If the main work is joint among several people, the committee may consider a shared prize.
-Full statutes of the prize may be found at here.
+The winner receives a medal and a cash award of one million rubles.
+If the main work was completed jointly by multiple people, the committee may consider a shared prize.
+The full rules and regulations for the prize can be found at here.

-In its decisions, the prize Committee will be guided by the pursuit of excellence as well as attention to the diversity of both the field of mathematical physics and the people who work in it.
+In its decisions, the Prize Committee will be guided by the pursuit of excellence as well as attention to the diversity of both the field of mathematical physics and the people working in it.
 The winner(s) of the prize will be announced during ICM 2022.

-To learn more about the extraordinary life and career of Olga Alexandrovna Ladyzhenskaya, a great resource is the article in the Notices of AMS by S. Friedlander, P. Lax, C. Morawetz, L. Nirenberg, G. Seregin, N. Uraltseva, and M. Vishik, as well a story in the Bulletin of the AMS by S. Friedlander.
-Further material and references may be found on the site of the St. Petersburg Mathematical Pantheon devoted to O. A. Ladyzhenskaya and on the ICM webpage, see in particular the collection of essays about OAL.
+To learn more about the extraordinary life and career of Olga Alexandrovna Ladyzhenskaya, one great resource is the article in the Notices of the AMS by S. Friedlander, P. Lax, C. Morawetz, L. Nirenberg, G. Seregin, N. Uraltseva, and M. Vishik as well a story in the Bulletin of the AMS by S. Friedlander.
+Further material and references may be found on the site of the St. Petersburg Mathematical Pantheon devoted to O. A. Ladyzhenskaya and on the ICM webpage, in particular the collection of essays about her.